omerasafbalikci/LabReportX-project/README.md

 ### Analytics Service

-The Analytics Service in Spring Boot creates charts about patients and reports.
+Analytics Service in Spring Boot creates charts about patients and reports.
 It presents a beautiful image to the user.
 It creates graphs with the data it receives from the patient and report service.
+Sends a hospital satisfaction survey to the patient via e-mail.

 ## Roles & Users